 • discover new trends and ideas;

-• bring or enhance attention to their product;
+• bring or strengthen attention to their product;

 • bring more traffic to their site.

-Okay, that’s for businesses, but it’s also crucial for job search.
+Okay, that’s for businesses but also crucial for job search.
 Everyone needs a great resume to become an applicant.
-Create it on your own or seek professional help from services like ResumeService24 to craft a perfect resume for the job seekers that will surely attract recruiters.
-But your social media page can come in handy in your career opportunities.
+Create it on your own, or seek professional help from services like ResumeService24 to craft a perfect resume for job seekers that will surely attract recruiters.
+However, your social media page can come in handy for your career opportunities.

 How You Can Benefit From Social Media

 Your Facebook or Twitter account profile can give an employer a different look at you.
-Moreover, it can display certain qualities that don’t belong on a resume.
+Moreover, it can display certain qualities that aren’t on a resume.
 Your online profile showcases your personality, sense of humour, and other valuable features.
-And it plays an important role for recruiters to decide whether you are a cultural fit for the company or not.
+Recruiters need to decide whether you are a cultural fit for the company.

 While your profile may not present you as a saint, it may still display you as an interesting person.
 Based on what you like and share, a hiring manager may decide if your prospective colleagues will or will not enjoy working with you.
-So, don’t shy away from displaying your positive qualities on social media.
+So, don’t avoid displaying your positive qualities on social media.

 If you are a sports fan, display your interest by posting and sharing sports-related things.
 If you enjoy cooking, don’t shy away from posting pictures of dishes you’ve cooked.
-You can also post politically correct jokes, as well as your own thoughts on this or that event.
-But express thoughts, not emotional responses, as you need to display your critical thinking
+You can also post politically correct jokes and your thoughts on this or that event.
+But express thoughts, not emotional responses, as you need to display your critical thinking.

 Things to Avoid Doing on Social Media